Trel725/tf701/README.md

 This procedure should be easily adaptable to other ubuntu flavours, by replacing "xubuntu-desktop" in step 8 with "lubuntu-desktop" for example, also KDE might be worth a try. (standard Ubuntu itself does not work, however, as it needs an up to date xserver.)
 I hope that many of the provided ingredients could also be useful for other linux distros.

+11. Touch support

+ Put the following files into a directory <DIR> in the rootfs:
+- xserver-xorg-input-mtev_0.1.13ubuntu2_armhf.deb.gz from ~/modules.
+This is the touch screen driver package as it works for the tf300t.
+- "xorg-conf-mtev-tf701t.tar.gz"  (~/modules) This configuration file lets X associate the touch screen with the driver.
+- "touch-wrapper-2.tar.gz" (~/modules) This includes additional libraries, initiates the rm-wrapper program to link Android libraries, and includes a modified Android linker.
+Without this, the driver does not work for the tf701t.

+Assuming you are running the rootfs:

+* $ cd <DIR>
+* $ gunzip xserver-xorg-input-mtev_0.1.13ubuntu2_armhf.deb.gz
+* $ sudo dpkg -i xserver-xorg-input-mtev_0.1.13ubuntu2_armhf.deb
+* $ cd /
+* $ sudo tar xvf <DIR>/xorg-conf-mtev-tf701t.tar.gz
+* $ sudo tar xvf <DIR>/touch-wrapper-2.tar.gz

+Now reboot the rootfs and the touch screen should be working.

+If at some point the touch screen should stop working you might try to reenable it by issuing this command.
+Code:

+* $ sudo service touch-wrapper restart

 # Boot image generation